 We have our very own garden and grow Rhubarb, Sage, Bay leaves, Rosemary and Sage.
 We are currently cultivating many more vegetable such as tomatoes which we often add to our salad, with fine Maldon Salts.

 We’re a pub in Malvern and we have a great site in the lovely area of Welland.
 We’re rustic, cook from the heart and we don’t claim to be a gastropub.
 We love our food and we feel it is the very best.
 We’d love for you to come and sample our menu!

 Malvern Food Project | A Country Pub & Resturant

 Every week, our daily board hold some kind of BBQ, Clay and Oak smoked flavours.
-These are for most of our meat dishes, such as Beef Ribeye Steak, Beef Fillet, Beef Tomahawk Steak, Wagyu Beef Steaks, Slow Roasted Lamb rump, Quails, Whole Chicken, Chicken Wings and other menu items.
-Lots of these items are first scored over the kiln charcoal, clay firing or oak smoked processes.
-Once we lock in the flavour by sealing we tend to continue the process with fermentation that dates back to classically French and eastern techniques and processes.
-Combining this is a balancing act and we’ve thought it out, that why we’re proud to serve it on our menu.
-Its a labour intensive labour of love and we do it, show we can shine from the competition.
+These are for most of our meat dishes, such as Slow Roasted Lamb rump, Whole Chicken, Chicken Wings, Whole sheets of ribs, Tandoori prawns and other menu items.
+Lots of these items are first scored over the tandoori clay oven or oak-smoked processes.
+Its a labour intensive labour of love and we do it, show we outshine the competition.
 We’re mad for it.